D’Alberto tops TCR Practice 1 from Phillip Island - Speedcafe

 Sweeney then clocked a 1:40.6365, before 2022 champion Tony D’Alberto went to P1 with a 1.40.0022 in his Honda Civic Type-R, with Clemente showing immediate pace in his new Cupra with a 1:41.7658 to be third fastest eight minutes into the session.

-The times began to tumble as Buchan then went to the top for mere seconds, as D’Alberto then put in a 1:38.153, with Zoutar 0.3153 behind and Aaron Cameron third with a 1:39.302.
+The times began to tumble as Josh Buchan then went to the top for mere seconds, as D’Alberto then put in a 1:38.153, with Zac Soutar 0.3153 behind and Aaron Cameron third with a 1:39.302.

 Sweeney then returned fire with a 1:38.1030 with just under 20 minutes of the session remaining, with most of the field having covered five laps around the Phillip Island Grand Prix circuit.

-With just under 17 minutes remaining, a red flag halted proceedings, while Will Brown – a race winner in Wanneroo at the last Supercars round – was yet to turn a hot lap in his Audi RS3 sedan when it became stranded at Turn 11 suffering an electrical issue.
+With just under 17 minutes remaining, a red flag halted proceedings as Will Brown – a race winner in Wanneroo at the last Supercars round – was yet to turn a hot lap in his Audi RS3 sedan when it became stranded at Turn 11 suffering an electrical issue.

 With 12:40 left, the session recommenced as Brown’s car was towed back to pit lane and would not make it back out for the rest of the session.

-Lachlan Mineeff had better luck, making it out with 8:40 left on the clock.
+Lachlan Mineeff hadn’t made it out, the team suggesting that he was simply saving laps in his Forza Brakes Motorsport Audi RS3 sedan, leaving his first run until 22 minutes into the session.

-Oliphant then climbed from seventh to fourth with a 1:38.4446 as third-placed Sweeney went faster in the first sector but didn’t improve on his time.
+As the pace wound up again, Oliphant then climbed from seventh to fourth with a 1:38.4446 as third-placed Sweeney went faster in the first sector but didn’t improve on his time.

-Clemente then jumped from P9 to seventh with a 1:38.7035m ahead of Harris and Cameron, with Jordan Cox in P10.
+Clemente then jumped from P9 to seventh with a 1:38.7035m ahead of debutant Brad Harris’ Honda and Aaron Cameron’s Peugoet 308, with Jordan Cox in P10.

-The fastest three – D’Alberto, Soutar and Sweeney – remained in place with five min to go, as Buchan jumped Ben Bargwanna for fifth and Cox then rose from 10th to eighth with a 1:38.7592.
+The fastest three – D’Alberto, Soutar and Sweeney – remained in place with five min to go, as Buchan jumped Ben Bargwanna for fifth and Cox – also in a Peugeot – rose from 10th to eighth with a 1:38.7592.

-Mineeff posted his first proper lap with three minutes to go, a 1:38.6350 which was good enough to bump Cox from eighth.
+Mineeff posted his first proper lap with three minutes to go, a 1:38.6350 which was good enough to bump Cox from eighth and remain so as the session ended.

 Practice 2 will commence at 15:25 local time/AEST.